-Over the past few years, a handful of studies have been published drawing a link to drinking red wine and decreased morbidity rates.
+Over the past few years, many studies have been published drawing a link to drinking red wine and decreased morbidity rates.
 The organic compound cited in all studies was reservatrol.

-The plant compound seems to promote general health and prolong life, and is credited with combating cancer, obesity, and aging.
-This makes sense, since almost every study has shown that wine drinkers typically live longer than anyone else.
+The plant compound promotes general health and prolongs life and is credited with combating cancer, obesity, and aging.
+This makes sense since almost every study has shown that wine drinkers typically live longer than anyone else.
 However, up until recently, how Reservatrol accomplished these feats was a mystery.

-A new study published in the scientific journal Cell Metabolism has revealed the inner workings of this compound.
+A study published in the scientific journal Cell Metabolism has revealed the inner workings of this compound.
 According to the researchers, Resveratrol positively increased the activity of mitochondria, which in turn bolstered cell energy.
-A specific gene, SIRT1, has been pin-pointed as the likely actor in this process.
+A specific gene, SIRT1, has been pinpointed as the likely actor in this process.

 The goal is to develop drugs that mimic the effect of reservatrol since the current dosage in studies (with mice) is the equivalent of over 100 glasses of wine a day.
 A little much, even for folks like us.

 1 thought on “Health Benefits of Red Wine”